 We prefer to use our wonton wrappers right when we make them.
 We find that the dough is easiest to use when it is fresh.

-We still make a big batch of wonton wrappers, but then make our potstickers, egg rolls, etc. Then we’ll freeze those for later.
+We still make a big batch of wonton wrappers, but then we make our potstickers, egg rolls, etc. Then we’ll freeze those for later.

 That being said, we have frozen the wonton wrappers themselves, and it’s definitely a route you can go if you want to save them to use later.